The reggeon model with the pomeron and odderon: renormalization group approach: Conclusions

 \section{Conclusions}

 We have studied the Regge-Gribov model with two reggeons, pomeron and odderon, in physical transverse dimensions using the RG technique.
 The two intercepts were taken equal to unity from the start following the results found earlier without odderon ~\cite{abarb2}.
 Presence of the odderon complicates the behaviour of the coupling constants considerably.
-Instead of a single attractive fixed point there appear several ones and some of the new fixed points have repulsive directions.
+Instead of a single attractive fixed point there appear several ones and nearly all fixed points have repulsive directions.
 At the fixed points the asymptotic of the propagators is qualitatively the same as without odderon, that is modulated by the logarithms of energy in certain rational powers.
 Away from the fixed points the asymptotic strongly depends on the concrete choice of initial coupling constants.
-Roughly in third of the cases the latters grow to infinity meaning that our single loop approximation is inadequate.
-In the rest cases the coupling constants tend to one of the three fixed points.
-Remarkably, the fixed point $g_c^{(2)}$ found in ~\cite{bartels}, apart from the trivial one, disappears in the course of evolution in all studied cases.
-We were not able to rigorously predict when the flows end at a particular studied fixed point or go to infinity, leaving this task for future studies.
-However, for the five cases of the finite fixed points we find only two variants of the cross-section high-energy behaviour: growing as $(\ln s)^{1/6}$ or decreasing as $(\ln s)^{-1}$.
+Roughly in third of the cases the latter grow to infinity meaning that our single loop approximation is inadequate.
+In the rest cases the coupling constants tend to one of the three fixed points, predominantly to $g_c^{(3)}$, which is the only one purely attractive.
+The other two $g_c^{(1)}$ and $g_c^{(4)}$ appear when the initial conditions are suitably chosen in their respective attractive domains inside the total 4-dimensional volume.
+The fixed point $g_c^{(2)}$ found in ~\cite{bartels}, apart from the trivial one, disappears in the course of evolution in all studied cases because the initial conditions do not exactly fall in its initial attractive domain.

+For the five cases of the finite fixed points we find only two variants of the cross-section high-energy behaviour: growing as $(\ln s)^{1/6}$ or decreasing as $(\ln s)^{-1}$.

+We were not able to rigorously predict when the flows end at some fixed point or go to infinity, leaving this task for future studies.
 In future we also plan to consider the asymptotical behaviour of the scattering amplitudes.
-This will require introducing relevant impact factors and discussion of their possible behaviour with energies ans sorts of reggeons.
+This will require introducing relevant impact factors and discussion of their possible behaviour with energies and sorts of reggeons.
 Our preliminary prediction is that at high energies the amplitudes will be approximately given by the coupling to the single reggeon propagators, as found without odderon in ~\cite{abarb1}.